dangowrt/tracertools/README.md

 captured communication logs.
 Now they are already useful to output the status information of the Tracer and switch the load power on/off.

-* `genreq` generate a request package. if called with a parameter, the load output is switched according to the parameter (0/1). if called without a parameter, a status-request is generated.
+* `tracerreq` generate a request package. if called with a parameter, the load output is switched according to the parameter (0/1). if called without a parameter, a status-request is generated.

-* `parsereply` converts a captured status reply package to various useful output formats.
+* `tracerstat` converts a captured status reply package to various useful output formats.

 Beware!
 This is hacky and crude prototype-quality software.